mobiliabrus/tourbook/docs/6-tour.md

 ### THE GREAT ROUTE

+No flights after diving.

-No flight after dive.
-It's the hardest route plan I've made.
-541km in 18 hours,
-Manta Queen 1 - Khao Lak - Phuket Bus Terminal 2 - Krabi - Lomprayah's Bus Terminal - Donsak Pier - Koh Phangan Thong Sala Pier - Rin Nai Beach, of course no sleep.
+It's the hardest route plan I've ever made.
+541km in 18 hours, Manta Queen 1, Khao Lak, Phuket Bus Terminal 2, Krabi,  Lomprayah's Bus Terminal, Donsak Pier, Koh Phangan Thong Sala Pier, Rin Nai Beach.
+Of course, no sleep.
 What do you want?

 The most difficult part is from Khao Lak to Krabi.
-The information about the bus between this two destinations is very little.
-And It seems like I am certainly missing the last bus.
-After several twists, I found a google image of Pubket Bus Terminal 2, it shows there's a late bus from Phuket to Hat Yai which will stop at Krabi.
-And the minibus of diver shop also have enough time to transport me to the terminal.
+The information about the bus between these two destinations is very limit.
+It seems like I will definitely missing the last bus.
+After several twists, I found a Google image of Pubket Bus Terminal 2, it shows there's a late bus from Phuket to Hat Yai which will stop at Krabi.
+The minibus of diving shop also have enough time to transport me to the terminal.

 ```<a-map>
 driving:8.644791,98.251189,Khao Lak Scuba Adventures|7.917718,98.395462,Phuket Bus Terminal 2|8.102171,98.907734,Krabi|8.077127,98.904208,Lomprayah|9.318253,99.736982,Donsak|9.709127,99.984432,Thong Sala|9.671759,100.067371,Rin Nai
 points:8.6589171,97.6365055,Batfish Rock
 ```

-The bus stop at Route 4.
-I must walk about 4 km to the guesthouse which is across the road of Lomprayah.
-It was already 2 am when I arrived, and I need wake up at five.
+The bus stops at Route 4.
+I had to walk about 4 km to the guesthouse which is across the road from Lomprayah.
+It was already 2 am when I arrived and I needef to wake up at 5 am.

 ```<a-map>
 walking:8.102171,98.907734,Krabi|8.081144765640692,98.90655441718606|8.077798727763875,98.90439255672624,B.B.mansion
 points:8.077127,98.904208,Lomprayah
 ```

-Next morning, by riding 6 hours bus and ferry in the morning, I was heading Koh Phangan.
+Next morning, I headed to Koh Phangan by riding 6-hours bus and ferry.

 <a-hotel name="B.B.mansion" date="2017-01-11" nights="1"></a-hotel>